peterlulu666/CProgrammingTutorialGitbook/Lecture 2.md

+# Lecture 2

-# Program Basics: Types, Statements, Operators, and Expressions
+## Program Basics: Types, Statements, Operators, and Expressions
 This lesson covers the basics of a program, which includes both data and instructions.
 It begins by introducing the idea of a data type.

 Almost every programming language associates data with types.
 As we saw in Lecture 1, a value stored in memory occupies a certain number of bytes, and computer instructions are designed to operate on data of specific types.
 These data types and instructions are directly reflected in the C programming language.